Skip to main content

 Biography

-I am Professor of Biological Psychiatry at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London, and my work focuses on the interplay between genetic, biopsychosocial and environmental factors in healthy development and in the development of eating disorders and comorbid mental illness.
-I am also Deupty Lead of the Eating Disorders and Obesity Theme at the NIHR Maudsley Biomedical Research Centre.
+Sylvanne Desrivieres is Professor of Biological Psychiatry at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London.
+Her work focuses on the interplay between genetic, biopsychosocial and environmental factors in healthy development and in the development of eating disorders and comorbid mental illness.
+She is also Deupty Lead of the Eating Disorders and Obesity Theme at the NIHR Maudsley Biomedical Research Centre.

-I have always aspired to be a role model, and as Race Equality Co-Champion, I chaired the IoPPN Race Equality Working Group for over 3 years, engaging with students and staff and actively working to promote an inclusive and supportive environment for all at KCL.
+As Race Equality Co-Champion, she chaired the IoPPN Race Equality Working Group for over three years, engaging with students and staff and actively working to promote an inclusive and supportive environment for all at King's.
 This has informed the development of the IoPPN Race Equality Action Plan.

 • Assessment Sub-Board Deputy Chair for the SGDP DEV-PP Masters programme